 Get insights with the chart view

 The Chart View is an excellent way to see a breakdown of data on your high-level board.
 This view can be used to breakdown your board’s data according to the person responsible, the status of your milestones, the department or any other relevant information.

 Below, we can see an example of all our data broken down by department but stacked by project manager.
 This provides visibility into our resource management for this project.

 To learn more about the Chart View, check this out.

-2) This automation: "When date has passed and status is something, notify someone every time period" allows the project manager to be notified whenever a due date has passed and the task is still not completed, so he can stay on top of his workload.
+This automation allows the project manager to be notified whenever a due date has passed and the item is not complete.